kraemer-lab/GRAPEVNE/docs/guides/user-interface/submodules.md

 ![Submodule listing](images/module_contents.png)

-As you can see the module has expanded to reveal the `Filter` and `Aggregate`, connected in the correct order.
+As you can see the module has expanded to reveal the `Filter` and `AggregateByMonth`, connected in the correct order.
 By comparing these modules to the original workflow you can see that the workflow has been faithfully reconstructed, although some of the module names may have changed to prevent conflicts.

 ![Module expanded](images/expanded_module.png)